Barbara Pauli

-Barbara Suzanne Pauli (1752 or 1753 - fl.
+Barbara Suzanne Pauli (1752 or 1753 – fl.
 1780) was a Swedish fashion trader.
 She belonged to the most successful business entrepreneurs of Stockholm and described as the center figure of Stockholm fashion trade during the Gustavian age.

 Life

 Barbara Pauli was reportedly of French origin, daughter of the French court jeweler Pierre Pauli.
 In October 1775, she was given royal permission to open a fashion shop in Stockholm and manufacture, import and sell fashion items.
 She was at that point 22 or 23 years old and unmarried.

-Her trade permit was given by the crown, and was thereby in fact a dispensation over the head of the Silk- and Clothing Guild, who objected to it.
-It was common for women in Stockholm to be given a dispensation by the crown to manage a business, because such permits were otherwise normally issued by the Guilds, and it was hard for women to be given a trade permit by the guilds because it was difficult (albeit not impossible) for them to become guild members, so most businesswomen sidestepped the guilds by an appeal to the crown instead, and such appeals were normally successful.
-However, the case of Barbara Pauli was unusual because other women in her position motivated their appeal by claiming that they only wished to start a small business to support themselves: Pauli, on the other hand, stated no such reason in her application, and her business were not to be a small business for self-support, but a big and hugely lucrative business enterprise which seriously threatened her rivals in the guilds.
+Her trade permit was given by the crown, and was thereby in fact a dispensation over the objection of the head of the Silk- and Clothing Guild.
+It was common for women in Stockholm to be given a dispensation by the crown to manage a business.
+Such permits were otherwise normally issued by the guilds, and it was hard for women to obtain a trade permit from a guild because it was difficult (albeit not impossible) for them to become guild members, so most businesswomen sidestepped the guilds by an appeal to the crown instead, and such appeals were normally successful.
+However, the case of Barbara Pauli was unusual because other women in her position claimed that they only wished to start a small business to support themselves: Pauli, on the other hand, stated no such reason in her application, and her business were not to be a small business for self-support, but a big and hugely lucrative business enterprise which seriously threatened her guild competitors.